enyosolutions/nginx-vhost-admin/README.md

 ## why

 Even if there are other options out there, most of them require some complicated install, a database or a docker.
-I wanted something that could integrate into and existing install, or deploy on other server without too much work.
+I wanted something that could integrate into and existing install, or deploy on a new server without too much work.

 - no database : data is read directly from nginx config.
-- no need modifying you config files
+- no need modifying your config files
-- no docker, so no need encapsulating you docker into a container.
+- no docker, so no need encapsulating your docker into a container.

 ## Installation